-As a rule, a parking space that you provide to an employee free of charge or at a price below the fair market value (FMV), or any reimbursement you make to the employee for the cost of a parking space at his or her usual workplace, is considered a taxable benefit.
+As a rule, a parking space that you provide to an employee free of charge or at a price below the fair market value (FMV), or any reimbursement you make to the employee for the cost of a parking space at their usual workplace, is considered a taxable benefit.
 The value of the benefit corresponds to:

 - the FMV of the parking space